De La Soul rapper David Jolicoeur, known as Trugoy the Dove, dead at 54

 "The Magic Number," another song off their debut album "3 Feet High and Rising," was featured as the end-credit song in "Spider-man: No Way Home" in 2021.

-The placement of the hippie-inspired song in "No Way Home" drew in renewed interest in De La Soul, but the song wasn't available on streaming services due to decades of legal complications related to sample clearances with group's former label Tommy Boy Records.
+The placement of the hippie-inspired song in "No Way Home" drew in renewed interest in De La Soul.
+Still, the song wasn't available on streaming services due to decades of legal complications related to sample clearances with the group's former label Tommy Boy Records.

 Since Reservoir Media acquired De La Soul's catalog in 2021, the way was cleared for the legendary trio to finally stream their music on popular streaming sites.
 The group's first six albums will be available to stream in March 2023, according to Billboard.